swarnendubiswas/dotemacs/README.md

 ## TODO

 - Use custom major modes for files by names without using file-local variables
-- Emacs hangs sometimes when working with `text-mode` or `markdown-mode`.
-My guess is this has to do with either `flycheck-grammarly` or `prettier`.
+- Emacs hangs sometimes when working with `text-mode` or `markdown-mode`
+  - My guess is this has to do with either `flycheck-grammarly` or `prettier`
+- Resolve yaml and xml lsp over tramp